 The current edition of Buttongrass celebrates the 40th anniversary of the Tasmanian Parks and Wildlife Service.
 It highlights some of the magnificent work done by the organisation, and gives an insight into the natural assets being enjoyed by locals and visitors to Tasmania.

-I contacted Ms Liz Wren, the editor of Buttongrass, and with her permission have included a link to the current newsletter.
+I contacted Liz Wren (editor of Buttongrass) and with her permission shared this photo and a link to the current newsletter.
 Enjoy!

 Buttongrass – November 2011, 40th Anniversary Special Edition

 If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
 If you really like this article, and you want others to see it, you can choose one of the “share” options below.
 We’d love that!